EdDataScienceEES/tutorial-AmeliaYoung/index.md

 ### 2.1 Loading The Data

-Start by copying the following code into your script to load the data.
+Start by copying the following code into your script to set the working directory, add the libraries, and load the dataset.

 ```r
 ## Data Visualisation: Concave Hulls and hexagonal grid maps